twltwl/react-pay-icons/README.md

-# React Payment Icons Inline
+# React Pay Icons

-Library to get the most popular payment icons brands.
+Library to get the most popular payment icons

 ## How to use